Doublevil/ShipbreakerCompanion/README.md

 When the user wants to compete for a particular individual ship category, they just have to find the right ship in the list and click the load button.
 Their in-game ship will then instantly be the right one.

-### Coming soon?
-Display a salvaging indicator overlay

-This feature is still not confirmed.

-It would theoretically allow runners to visualize a simple percentage (or more complex indicators) representing the salvaging state of the ship being worked on.
+### Salvage tracking: show your progress in real-time

+Salvage tracking is a feature that plugs into the game as it runs.
+However, it's not a game modification.
+It only reads memory, without ever modifying anything.

+This feature enables runners to visualize their current salvaging percentage in real-time, without having to pause the game.

-The speedrunning community would ideally have a rule for individual ship categories that you'd have to salvage 95% of the ship before the run is considered complete.
-However, depending on the game mode, this percentage is either only available when pausing (not ideal) or not available at all (definitely not ideal).
+The speedrunning community would ideally have a rule for individual ship categories that would require salvaging 95% of the ship before the run is considered complete.
+However, this percentage is only shown when pausing the game, which makes for a waste of time and, to a certain extent, ruins the show for spectators.

-The goal of this feature is to display this percentage as an overlay on top of the game constantly, to make it more convenient for everyone involved.
-It could even be expanded even further with graphics and fancy other features, but the primary goal is to display the current percentage.
+This feature means runners don't have to pause the game.
+It can also be overlayed on top of the game with third-party software.

+In the future, it should be possible to expand the feature to show graphics and other metrics, if there's any demand for these features.

 ## Technical overview (under the hood)